Are you considering starting a coin collection or adding coins to your existing collection?

 Let’s first look at some terminology that will be useful when you’re researching and purchasing gold coins for your collection.

-What are the basic parts of a gold coin?
+What are the different parts of a gold coin?

-Below are the terms used for the different parts of a coin:
+Below are the 7 parts of a coin:

 The Gold American Eagle has a reeded edge.